 Our series of webinars provide insights from our senior team into some of the issues and challenges navigated during the Coronavirus (COVID-19) pandemic.

 You are welcome to download the toolkit and work through it independently, though you may also find it useful as a tool for discussion and input gathering as part of a team exercise with your staff.

-You may also consider that this could usefully be undertaken as a group of businesses with a common focus – in which case consider approaching your sector group or association perhaps?
+You may also recognise that this could usefully be undertaken as a group of businesses with a common focus – in which case consider approaching your sector group or association.